 What to eat and drink in Prague with kids

-This had to be top of my list, not beacause it is a particularly authentic Prague foodie experience but because Piper loved it so very much.
+This had to be top of my list, not because it is a particularly authentic Prague foodie experience but because Piper loved it so very much.
+No, it’s not one of the actual things to do in Prague with kids but it is a very fun activity.
 It’s every candy lovers heaven, barrels and barrels of every sweet known to child.
 You pick a selection and pay by weight.
 I have to admit it took quite a while for her to choose.

 There are four stores dotted around Prague, we visited the Captain Candy near the old town square.
 (Uhelný trh 6)

-These are Prague’s chimney cakes, tasty sweet pastry tubes often filled with ice cream or cream but most authentically filled with nothing at all.
-They can be found at many street vendors around the city and are perfect for a quick pick me up when wandering the city.
+These are Prague’s chimney cakes, tasty sweet pastry tubes often filled with ice cream or cream.
+But most authentically filled with nothing at all.
+They can be found at many street vendors around the city.
+And are perfect for a quick pick me up when wandering the streets.
 The delicious smell will be enough to convince you to try one.

 Something we don’t get much of in the UK but which seems to be available everywhere in Prague is homemade fruit lemonade.
 You can choose from a massive selection from original lemon to cucumber.
 Piper opted for the raspberry and it was sweet, fruity and delicious.

 I’ll admit it, I’m really just including this one so I can post this picture of a beautiful shop front!
-It’s not family friendly and apparently the absinthe is awful anyway but these pretty shops are dotted around the city and all adds to the bohemian atmosphere.
+It’s not at all family friendly.
+And apparently the absinthe is awful anyway.
+But these pretty shops are dotted around the city and all adds to the bohemian atmosphere.

 Where to stay in Prague with kids

 We stayed at the 3 Crowns Prague during our visit which unfortunately I can’t recommend as it was so very bad.
-The staff were some of the worst I have ever encountered, rude, uncaring and they lost an important press pack the Prague tourist board had sent me.
-It was so disappointing I in fact can’t bring myself to write my usual hotel review.
-From reding other family travel blogs about Prague, the following hotels sound like a safer bet:
+The staff were some of the worst I have ever encountered.
+Rude, uncaring and they lost an important press pack the Prague tourist board had sent me.
+It was so disappointing in fact can’t bring myself to write my usual hotel review.
+From reading other family travel blogs about Prague, the following hotels sound like a safer bet: